dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2022-07-04-Are-You-Not-Nature.md

 header:
      teaser: /assets/images/wiapost/5192-Are-You-Not-Nature.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Are you not Nature?](/assets/images/wiapost/5192-Are-You-Not-Nature.jpg)

-## Are you not Nature?
+# Are you not Nature?

 If a man thinks he has done something against Mother Nature
 that is why nature is punishing him or going to punish him then
 he forgets that he himself is part of the parcel of nature.